 - Degree transcripts and certificates and, if English is not your first language, a copy of your English language qualifications.

-If you wish to discuss any details of the project informally, please contact Dr Yigit Kemal Demirel, e-mail: [email protected]
+Contact If you wish to discuss any details of the project informally, please contact Dr Yigit Kemal Demirel, e-mail: [Email Address Removed]

 Funding for: UK / EU / International Students

 Funding amount: The funding covers UK / EU student tuition fees and stipend (~£15009 per year) in line with University rates (An International Student may be considered for a partial grant).